 Drug forms and strengths

-Aldactone comes as a tablet that you swallow.
-It’s available in three different strengths: 25 milligrams (mg), 50 mg, and 100 mg.
+Aldactone comes as an oral tablet.
+It’s available in three strengths: 25 milligrams (mg), 50 mg, and 100 mg.

 Dosage for heart failure